About Dave O’Sullivan And The ProSport Academy…

 At the start I thought therapists just wanted me to teach them hands-on, rehab and assessment techniques etc…

 But what they struggled with were the small things…

 Knowing how to make sense of the objective assessment…

 How to give an accurate prognosis and set expectations…

 When is it safe to allow a patient to go back running again?

 How do you transition from the bed to higher level rehab safely?

-And to give them genuine confidence and clarity in the clinic on a day to day basis, they’d need a lot of the skill sets that professional sports physios contain…
+And to give them genuine confidence and clarity in the clinic on a day-to-day basis, they’d need a lot of the skill sets that professional sports physios have…

 Speaking to coaches and giving return to play predictions to set expectations…

 Making difficult decisions about when to progress or regress…